Duplex Ultrasound Exams

 At the Division of Vascular Surgery, we have an advanced, accredited noninvasive vascular laboratory.
 Here we perform noninvasive evaluations and diagnoses of the veins and arteries in your arms, legs, head and stomach.
-We are also pioneering new and innovative methods to diagnose cancer.

 These tests are critical to an accurate diagnosis and, ultimately, the best plan of treatment.
 They include:

 Doppler Testing.
 Color doppler testing is used to assess blood flow.
 The doppler device sends sound waves into your leg.
 The sound waves move through your leg tissue and a computer translates the sound waves into an image on a video screen.
 The image allows us to watch the blood flow through your veins and arteries, and make it possible for us to see plaque, lesions, narrowing, clots and obstructions.